Certora/gambit/README.md

      ```markdown
      _**Note:**
      This is a note.
 The opening tag is on its own line, and the closing italic
-     is on its own line.
-This is to make parsing easy, and to keep diffs minimal!
+     is at the end of the final line.
+This is to make parsing easy, and to keep
+     diffs minimal!_
      ```

 -->